Value Proposition and Overview

 - Develop New Leaders: Fellows

-receive 80 hours of interactive classroom training each year (for a
+receive 80 hours of formal interactive training each year (for a

 total of 160 hours) and participate in a 4 to 6 developmental assignment